tjheslin1/Westie/README.md

 Westie is a tool for creating your own custom static analysis checks.

-The project contains already provided checks we can be used straight away, as well as functions which can be used and extended.
+The project contains already provided checks which can be used straight away, as well as functions which can be used and extended.

-Westie also contains [WestieStaticAnalysis.java](src/main/java/io/github/tjheslin1/westie/WestieStaticAnalysis.java), an abstract class containing useful functions for creating your own static analysis checks for your project and team.
+The static analysis checker classes all extend [WestieStaticAnalysis.java](src/main/java/io/github/tjheslin1/westie/WestieStaticAnalysis.java), an abstract class containing useful functions for creating your own static analysis checks for your project and team.

 ## Example usage of a provided static analysis checker